Associate Professor Stephe Harrop

 harrops@hope.ac.uk

-To date, I have supervised several PhD projects focusing on actor-training, and contemporary performances/adaptations of ancient drama.
-I am interested in discussing potential projects on contemporary storytelling practices, classical receptions, and the traditional arts in contemporary performance.
+To date, I have supervised several PhD projects focusing on actor-training, and the contemporary re-performance of ancient dramas.
+I am available to discuss potential projects on contemporary storytelling, classical receptions, and related training practices.

 Teaching Specialisms: